 Short walks around the yard within the dog fence or along the sidewalk are an excellent place to start!

 Picking the Right Leash

 While a hands-free dog leash is a great convenience for avid dog walkers, they may not be right for your pooch who pulls.
 Unless you have a smaller dog, keep your hands on the wheel at all times and avoid the hands-free dog leash option.
 Find a leash with an ergonomic handle for optimum comfort.
 Budget concerned dog owners can look for a strong leash that comes with a money-back guarantee.
-Rope dog leashes offer a strong dog leash on a budget, while retractable dog leashes with a lock button offer a dog lead with great control.
-Fortunately, all the heavy duty dog leashes listed here are affordable options to try with your pooch.
+A Rope leash offers a strong dog leash on a budget, while a retractable dog leash with a lock button offers a dog lead with great control.
+Fortunately, all the heavy-duty dog leashes listed here are affordable options to try with your pooch.

 Dog Leashes Come and Go

 While Scout has tried hard to list some of the best dog leashes; the great heavy-duty ones for even the most challenging pooches, dog owners should be prepared to go through a few over the years.
 There is no perfect dog leash out there and if you spend a lot of time with your dog then you guys are going to wear out a few.
 A lot of the options on our list are affordable enough that it is a good idea to get two so you always have a back-up leash when you need it the most or you can get it ready when you decide to get two dogs of large breed.